polski.directory

 Intermediate

-• Literally "where there."
-Used as a dismissive exclamation meaning "yeah right," "not a chance," or "far from it" — expressing disbelief or contradiction of what …
+• Literally "where there" — but used as a dismissive exclamation meaning "not at all," "no way," or "far from it."
+It expresses rejection of a previous statement, …

 Beginner